Isabel Wargowsky M.S.

 Isabel Wargowsky

-Isabel Wargowsky analyzes flux measurements of carbon dioxide and methane across the Arctic-Boreal regions for display in a public geospatial database.
-This database will help researchers and policy makers better understand how the Arctic-Boreal region is being impacted by climate change, and what can be done to mitigate these effects.
+I work to synthesize carbon dioxide and methane flux measurements from across the Arctic-Boreal region into a centralized dataset.
+This dataset will help researchers and policy makers better understand how the Arctic-Boreal region is being impacted by climate change, and what can be done to mitigate these effects.

-Prior to joining Woodwell, Wargowsky studied savanna ecology and plant physiology, receiving both her Bachelor’s and Master’s degrees in Ecology from the University of Georgia.
-Building on her expertise in ecology, plant physiology, and data management, Wargowsky continued work at UGA and discovered her passion for learning about GIS and remote sensing.
+Prior to joining Woodwell Climate, I studied savanna ecology and plant physiology, receiving both my bachelor’s and master’s degrees in ecology from the University of Georgia (UGA).
+Building on my expertise in ecology, plant physiology, and data management, I continued work at UGA and discovered my passion for learning about geographic information systems and remote sensing.

-Wargowsky has always been passionate about environmental protection and mitigating the effects of climate change, and she is excited to work on a project that improves our understanding of the Arctic as a critical and highly-threatened ecosystem.
+I have always been passionate about environmental protection and mitigating the effects of climate change, and I am excited to work on a project that improves our understanding of the Arctic as a critical and highly-threatened ecosystem.
+In my free time, I love to sculpt, spend time with my dog, and tend to my numerous houseplants.